-Investors never know what to expect for FTI Consulting (NYS: FCN) , as it has wavered between topping and missing analysts estimates during the past fiscal year.
-The company will unveil its latest earnings Thursday.
-FTI Consulting is a business advisory firm dedicated to helping organizations protect and enhance their enterprise value in difficult and increasingly complex economic, legal, and regulatory environments.
+FTI Consulting (NYS: FCN) hasn't been able to establish an earnings trend, bouncing between beating and falling short of estimates during the past fiscal year.
+The company will unveil its latest earnings on Friday, Feb.
+24. FTI Consulting is a business advisory firm dedicated to helping organizations protect and enhance their enterprise value in complex economic, legal, and regulatory environments.

 What analysts say:

-Buy, sell, or hold?: Analysts think investors should stand pat on FTI Consulting with seven of 10 analysts rating it hold.
+Buy, sell, or hold?: Analysts think investors should stand pat on FTI Consulting with six out of 11 analysts rating it a hold.
 Analysts don't like FTI Consulting as much as competitor Huron Consulting Group overall.
-Two out of six analysts rate Huron Consulting Group a buy compared with three of 10 for FTI Consulting.
-Analysts still rate the stock a hold, but they are a bit more wary about it compared with three months ago.
+Four out of six analysts rate Huron Consulting Group a buy compared to five out of 11 for FTI Consulting.
+Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.

-Revenue Forecasts: On average, analysts predict $393.8 million in revenue this quarter.
-That would represent a rise of 12.8% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $397.3 million in revenue this quarter.
+That would represent a rise of 11.5% from the year-ago quarter.

-Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.56 per share.
-Estimates range from $0.50 to $0.60.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.67 per share.
+Estimates range from $0.61 to $0.72.

 What our community says: